 There are few places in England as evocative of the Tudor era as Hampton Court Palace.
-The magnificent iconic edifice we all love was Henry VIII's London home and residence to all of his wives.
-By day it is filled with tourists from all over world and it attracts nearly 1 million visitors a year.
+The magnificent iconic edifice we love was Henry VIII's London home and residence to all of his six wives.
+By day the Palace bustles with tourists from all over world; it attracts nearly 1 million visitors a year.

 We would like to stress, our recordings aside, that Hampton Court Palace is the most welcoming place to while away a weekend and you have absolutely nothing to fear as a visitor.

 EVP 1 Haunted Gallery: This clip is very short and one I would not usually feature but the content of the message is obviously very pertinent.
 The voice is almost childlike and very amiable.
 It was captured in the evening during a quiet moment of the recording session.
 Note that the language and intonation is noticeably in modern English.

 EVP 2 Processional Corridor: Rachel and Tracey are looking at a painting hanging just before the archway to the Haunted Gallery.
 Around the neck of the subject of the portrait is a gold chain with a tiny casting of an animal.
 Rachel, having forgotten her glasses is peering and asking for confirmation of the species of animal.
 The EVP speaker is male, no men were present at the time of recording.